Wentz throws two more TDs as Eagles beat 49ers

+Quarterback Carson Wentz missed a number of wide-open receivers and was hit consistently throughout the game.
+They committed some foolish penalties and rookie kicker Jake Elliott shanked two extra points.

+The result was still a blowout win for the Eagles and the bottom line is all that matters.

-PHILADELPHIA -- Carson Wentz threw two touchdown passes and the Philadelphia Eagles overcame a sluggish start to defeat the winless San Francisco 49ers 33-10 Sunday at Lincoln Financial Field.
+Wentz threw two touchdown passes and the Eagles overcame a sluggish start to defeat the winless San Francisco 49ers 33-10 Sunday at Lincoln Financial Field.

+“Anytime you win a game in this league, it’s a special thing,” Eagles head coach Doug Pederson said.
+“They’re hard to come by.”

 Wentz was 18 of 32 for 211 yards and now has tossed a franchise-record 19 touchdown passes through the first eight games.